Graph Linear Equations Using Intercepts Explained: Definition, Examples, Practice & Video Lessons

 (0, -2).
 These points are crucial for graphing lines and understanding their behavior.

 When a graph is not available, the intercepts can still be found algebraically from the equation of the line.
 To find the x-intercept from an equation, set y = 0 and solve for x.
 To find the y-intercept, set x = 0 and solve for y.
-This method leverages the fact that at the x-intercept, the y-coordinate is zero, and at the y-intercept, the x-coordinate is zero.
+This method leverages the fact that at the x-intercept, the line touches the x-axis (where y is zero), and at the y-intercept, it touches the y-axis (where x is zero).

-Mastering how to find x and y intercepts both graphically and algebraically enhances your ability to analyze linear equations and their graphs.
-This foundational skill supports deeper understanding of linear relationships and prepares you for more advanced topics in algebra and coordinate geometry.
+Mastering how to find x and y intercepts both graphically and algebraically enhances your ability to analyze linear equations and their graphs effectively.
+This foundational skill supports deeper understanding of linear functions and their applications in various mathematical contexts.